FormidableLabs/victory/docs/src/content/guides/zoom-large-data.md

 ## Render a small sample of points

-There are a number of possible methods to reducing the number of visible data points rendered.
+There are a number of possible methods to reduce the number of visible data points rendered.
 We'll use the simplest method: selecting only every `k`th point, and discarding all others.
 `k` is determined simply:
 if there are 5,000 points and we only want to show 100, then `k` is 50.